 Lisa joined MiCLU in May 2016 as Senior Policy and Advocacy Officer.
 Lisa has worked on a wide range of policy areas which include children in care and care leavers, education, child poverty and disadvantage, youth justice, child trafficking, early education and childcare, and mental health – always with children’s rights at their core.
 She was Head of the Policy Unit at the National Children’s Bureau (NCB) as well as clerk to the All Party Parliamentary Group for Children in Westminster for many years, and has also led on Unicef UK’s domestic policy work on the implementation of the UN Convention on the Rights of the Child.
 More recently, she has provided children and family policy expertise on a range of freelance policy research projects, many of them focusing on children’s views and voices.
 In addition to her role at MiCLU, Lisa is also working with the Scottish Government on Child Rights and Wellbeing Impact Assessment (CRWIA).
 Contact Lisa on firstname.lastname@example.org.

 Esme brings a wealth of experience from her work with community groups.
 Having founded Refugee Action York and End Child Detention Now, since 2004 she has carried out considerable work for Shpresa Programme supporting trafficked women and unaccompanied asylum-seeing children from Albania.
 In recent years an increasing amount of her time has been spent trying to find good quality legal representation for clients.
 As a consequence she decided to retrain as an immigration practitioner.
-She completed the LPC in 2015 and will undertake seats in housing, immigration and asylum at Islington Law Centre, and a secondment in community care law.
-Contact Esme at firstname.lastname@example.org.
+She completed the LPC in 2015 and was awarded a Justice First Fellowship training contact with MiCLU at Islington Law Centre, on completion of which she was admitted to the roll of solicitors in 2020.
+Contact Esme at email@example.com.

 Gurpinder Khanba has joined MiCLU as our Breaking the Chains Project Casework Supervisor, and will be working in partnership with Shpresa Programme to represent Albanian children and young people and deliver training to empower young people.